 Marketable bonds not only have a specific maturity date and interest rate, but they are also transferable and can thus be traded in the bond market.
-All Canadian-dollar marketable bonds are non-callable, which means they cannot be called in by the government to be redeemed before maturity.
-Marketable bonds also pay a fixed rate of interest semi-annually (Kapoor et al., 2015).
+All Canadian-dollar marketable bonds are non-callable, which means they cannot be called in by the government to be redeemed before maturity, and they pay a fixed rate of interest semi-annually (Government of Canada, 2024).

-Real Return Bonds are Canadian government bonds that pay a fixed rate of interest semi-annually that is adjusted by inflation.
+Real Return Bonds are Canadian government bonds that pay a fixed rate of interest semi-annually that is adjusted for inflation, according to changes in the consumer price index (CPI).
 This ensures your purchasing power remains constant regardless of the future inflation rate.